These homemade herbal goat treats make treating your goats herbally an easy and convenient process, much easier than making dosage balls.

 I’ve been making the traditional herbal balls weekly when I give them loose herbal wormers, but it seemed like there must be an easier way.
 Like maybe in some sort of goat treat?

-I was making my Everything Bagel flavored flax seed crackers with my new 5 Tray Excalibur with Clear Door & Timer the other day and it got me thinking.
+I was making my Everything Bagel flavored flax seed crackers with my new 5 Tray Excalibur with Clear Door & Timer the other day, and it got me thinking.
 Flax is an excellent source of Omega-3 and Omega-6 for goats.
 They also contain more natural selenium than most other grains and seeds.
-The crackers are dehydrated instead of cooked in an oven, so the benefits of the herbs added wouldn’t be disrupted.
+The crackers are dehydrated instead of cooking in an oven, so the benefits of the herbs added wouldn’t be disrupted.
 There might be something to all this…

 Raw Goat Treats with Flax